Malav5372/Malav5372/README.md

 ### 🌐 Each of these areas has been a canvas for my research projects, where I've delved into the realms of enhancing image resolution 📈, crafting artistic Neural Style Transfer models 🎨, generating visually compelling images from text 📷✨, and much more.
 As you explore my repository, you'll witness the fusion of research and practice, where every line of code is a brushstroke in the canvas of tomorrow's intelligent and visually immersive technology 🚀.
 Join me in this exciting expedition 🌌, and let's shape the future together! 🔍🖥️

-### 🌟 Dive into my curated collection of research endeavors, where Artificial Intelligence, Machine Learning, and Computer Vision/Graphics throw the most intriguing soiree.
+### 🌟 Dive into my collection of research endeavors, where Artificial Intelligence, Machine Learning, and Computer Vision/Graphics throw the most intriguing soiree.

 ### • [SupernovaSR](https://github.com/Malav5372/SupernovaSR)